emora-chat/emora_stdm/docs/NoviceTutorial.md

 This allows DialogueFlow to know where to put the content you specified in the dictionary.

 Okay!
 We just need to load the transition dictionary we made into the DialogueFlow object.
-Now we can run our chatbot to test it.
 ```python3
 chatbot.load_transitions(transitions)
 ```
+Now we can run our chatbot to test it.

 ### Running the Chatbot

+Run a DialogueFlow object in interactive mode like this:
 ```python3
 chatbot.run()
 ```
-... and run the chatbot!
-This allows you to interact with the chatbot.
-But, you will notice the conversation is not interesting.
+When testing, you will notice the conversation is not interesting.
-The bot says "Hello!", then crashes if you say anything other than 'hi' back.
+The bot says "Hello!", then crashes if you say anything other than 'hi' or 'tell me the weather' back.
-Let's fix that.
+Let's fix that by adding some Natural Language Understanding (NLU).

+### Natural Language Understanding

 ## Not enough information?